Start Exploring

 The Simien Mountains: a luxury wilderness experience

-Seemingly on top of the world at an altitude of around 3500-4350 metres, the mountains are simply stunning.
-You can see for hundreds of miles and there are canyons plunging hundreds of metres into valleys with rivers and waterfalls.
-Explore with daily walks with a specialist guide and interact with the shepherds that live in these high altitudes.
-You can see the highest point in the Simiens including Ras Dashen at 4543 metres.
+Seemingly on top of the world at an altitude of around 3500–4350 metres, the mountains are simply stunning.
+You can see for hundreds of miles and there are canyons plunging into valleys with rivers and waterfalls.
+Explore during daily walks with a specialist guide and interact with the shepherds that live in these high altitudes.
+You can see the highest point in the Simiens including Ras Dashen at 4533 metres.
 Private trekking here is an unforgettable experience, whether you’re taking a short hike or embarking on a multi-day expedition.

 Where to stay in the Simien Mountains:

-Simien Lodge, the highest lodge in Africa, offering private chalets and breath-taking landscapes.
-For a more intimate stay, consider luxury tented camps with personal guides and staff.
+Simien Lodge, the highest lodge in Africa, offering private chalets and breathtaking landscapes.
+For a more intimate stay, consider luxury tented camps with personal guides and staff, or private boutique hotel Limalimo Lodge, offer comfort, privacy, and stunning views.

 Omo Valley: cultural immersion in complete privacy